 But while we are playing Temple, look on the bright side.
 We are playing Temple here, and not there.
 There being Temple University, per US News and World Report the 125th best 'national university'.
 How impressed should you be?
 This much:

-the question 'how impressed . . .", give yourself a pat on the back.
+If you successfully predicted this picture would follow the question 'how impressed . . .", give yourself a pat on the back.

 But while Temple may be 125th best nationally, and somewhere in the bottom tier of schools located in the Philly metro area, it does rank third in the nation in one very important category: size of police force: